Ever tried to grow a plant in a tiny plastic cup and wondered why the roots just sit there, soggy and sad?

 1. Using the Wrong Membrane

 A coffee filter works, but its pores are irregular.
-If you need reproducible data, go for dialysis tubing with a known MWCO.
-Many first‑timers complain “my simcell never swelled” because the filter was too dense or had tears Easy to understand, harder to ignore..
+This leads to if you need reproducible data, go for dialysis tubing with a known MWCO.
+Many first‑timers complain “my simcell never swelled” because the filter was too dense or had tears.

 2. Forgetting to Seal Properly